Click on each of the IRS/California tax questions for tips from our experts.

 While this is a serious matter, and some high income taxpayers actually go to jail each year for non-filing of their tax return, for most taxpayers, it is not an insurmountable hurdle.

 The first point you need to understand is if your income exceeds the minimum filing level set by the IRS, you are required to file an accurate income tax return each year.
 So if you have fallen behind with your income tax return filing, you should take immediate steps to correct this problem – especially if you have been ignoring letters from the IRS and/or CA Franchise Tax Board asking for your delinquent tax returns.
-You should contact an accountant to get these delinquent tax returns prepared ASAP, then contact us for IRS assistance and to get started on filing them for you.
+You should contact an accountant to get these delinquent tax returns prepared ASAP, then contact us for help with the IRS and to get started on filing them for you.

 I have fallen way behind in paying my business payroll taxes.
 How serious is this?